RRResident/ES6-plus-features/README.md

 ```

 In the above example, the `await` keyword 'awaits' for the promise to resolve, it then saves the resolved data into the constant on the left.
 Syntactically `async await` is much easier to understand, its code is cleaner, and it is easier to debug.
-For more information about this, [checkout the MDN docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function).

 #### ----- Shared memory and atomics